evmos/evmos/validator.md

-Generate a new key/mnemonic for validator: ```evmosd keys add validatorkey``` You may want to record output somewhere because it contains your Evmos address and other usefull information.
+Generate a new key/mnemonic for validator: ```evmosd keys add validatorkey``` You may want to save output somewhere because it contains your Evmos address and other usefull information.

 Run the init script